lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 2. Data must be copied from layer to layer via values or structs of values

 Entities are at the centre.
 In order to access the entities, the EntityGateway must be injected into the Use Case.
-In order to remove the explicit dependency of the Interactor on the EntityGateway, the gateway is implemented as a protocol.
+In order to remove the explicit dependency of the UseCase on the EntityGateway, the gateway is implemented as a protocol.

-In order to transmit the results of the Interactor to the ViewController, they must be first sent to the Presenter.
+In order to transmit the results of the UseCase to the ViewController, they must be first sent to the Presenter.
 The Presenter sends its converted results to the ViewController.
 Since these messages are moving away from the centre, the target classes are specified as protocols.

-The output of the Interactor is a protocol called the InteractorOutput and the output of the Presenter is a protocol called the PresenterOutput.
-The ViewController implements the PresenterOutput protocol and the Presenter implements the InteractorOutput protocol.
+The output of the UseCase is a protocol called the UseCaseOutput and the output of the Presenter is a protocol called the PresenterOutput.
+The ViewController implements the PresenterOutput protocol and the Presenter implements the UseCaseOutput protocol.

+Although outside the scope of this blog, I want to mention that the EntityManagers, that the EntityGateway provides, should also be implemented as protocols.

 ## The Pipeline